Home CountryAustralia Top 20 Famous Young Australian Entrepreneurs

 In 2009, he co-founded BigCommerce in Sydney – a SaaS company – offering services to retailers.

 BigCommerce helps businesses set up and manage online and mobile stores by providing software solutions.
-It covers all the aspects of online business operations, including payments and currency conversions.

 The company has spread to more than 120 countries and serves 60,000 online stores.